 Designed for use in nine to fifteen-ton helicopters, the RTM322 engine family spans a power range between 2,100 and 2,600 shp.
-The RTM 322 currently powers three types: the NH90, a twin-engine military transport/naval frigate helicopter manufactured by NH Industries (a joint venture between Airbus Helicopters, AgustaWestland and Fokker Aerostructures); the AW101, a three-engine military transport built by AgustaWestland; and the Apache AH Mk.1 attack helicopter, a version of the AH-64D built under license by AgustaWestland.
+The RTM 322 currently powers three types: the NH90, a twin-engine military transport/naval frigate helicopter manufactured by NH Industries (a joint venture between Airbus Helicopters, AgustaWestland and Fokker Aerostructures); the EH 101, a three-engine military transport built by AgustaWestland; and the Apache AH Mk.1 attack helicopter, a version of the AH-64D built under license by AgustaWestland.

-The RTM 322 also powered Airbus Helicopters' X3 technology demonstrator.
-To date, the RTM 322 powers 90% of the world's fleet of AW101 helicopters and 80% of in-service NH90s.
+The RTM322 also powered Airbus Helicopters' X3 technology demonstrator.
+To date, the RTM 322 powers 60% of the world's fleet of AW101 helicopters and 80% of in-service NH90s.
 It is used by the air forces of fifteen nations: France, the United Kingdom, Germany, the Netherlands, Denmark, Norway, Sweden, Finland, Portugal, Greece, Belgium, Japan, Oman, New Zealand and Australia.
 Today, the RTM 322 is the engine of choice for new-generation military helicopters around the world.
 In total, over 1,100 engines are in service, between them logging in excess of one million flight hours.

 In its different versions, the RTM 322 now meets the operational needs of all its military customers: tactical transportation, search and rescue (SAR) at sea and in combat zones, and maritime missions, in particular anti-submarine warfare.